Raman-Lab-UCLA/Explainability_for_Photonics/README.md

 spectra_path = 'C:/.../Spectra.csv'
 save_dir = 'C:/.../model.h5'
 ```
-This will train the CNN and save the model in the specified location.
+Running this file will train the CNN and save the model in the specified location.

 ### 2) Explain CNN Results
+Deep SHAP explains the predictions of an input image in reference to a 'background'.
+This background can be a collection of images or a single image.
+To minimize noise, our recommendation is to use a single image, or a 'white' image.
+This will compare the importance of a feature, to the absence of this feature, towards a target output.

+### 3) Explanation Validation
+To validate that the explanations represent physical phenomena, we used the SHAP explanations to reconstruct the original image, which can either suppress or enhance an absorption spectrum.
+This reconstructed image can be imported directly into EM simulation software (e.g., Lumerical FDTD)